 One example of an ideal is the set a A of all

 the multiples of an element a in the ring A

 is the ideal consisting of all even integers).

-An ideal which is thus "generated" by a single element is called
+An ideal so "generated" by a single element is called

 a principal ideal.

 Such a ring is called a principal integral domain